2-min scorecardSee what your manual month-end close is actually costing you

 Go Fig is a different layer than BI:

-1. The graph connects your systems: ERP, CRM, HRIS, payroll, and operational tools flow into one Financial Intelligence Graph with governed entity, account, and segment mappings
+1. It connects your systems: ERP, CRM, HRIS, payroll, and operational tools flow into one governed model with entity, account, and segment mappings, reconciled and traceable to source

-2. AI analysts run the work: Segmentation, reconciliation, variance diagnosis, and capital scenarios happen on demand
+2. Celeste runs the work: Segmentation, reconciliation, variance diagnosis, and reporting happen on demand

-4. Work lands where your team is: Results sync bi-directionally into Excel and arrive in Slack and AI surfaces, not locked in a BI UI
+4. Work lands where your team is: Results sync bi-directionally into Excel and arrive in Slack and AI surfaces, not locked in a BI UI.
+Your data stays in your environment, never pasted into a public chatbot, never used to train an outside model

 Go Fig Plus BI: When They Work Together

-BI tools can sit on top of the Financial Intelligence Graph for teams that want polished dashboards for broader distribution:
+BI tools can sit on top of your connected, reconciled data for teams that want polished dashboards for broader distribution:

 1. Go Fig centralizes, governs, and reconciles the data

-2. AI financial analysts do the diagnostic and scenario work
+2. Celeste does the diagnostic and reporting work

 3. BI tool visualizes the downstream numbers for the wider org

-This keeps BI doing what it’s good at, visualization, while the graph and the analysts do the work BI was never built to do.
+This keeps BI doing what it’s good at, visualization, while the connected data and the analyst do the work BI was never built to do.

 When to Choose Each Approach